 Not all topical treatments created equal.
 You want to choose a product that is sold at your veterinarian or local pet store.
 Not a product form a supermarket, grocery store, or discount warehouse or chain-store.
 There is a reason they are lower in cost.
 They work in different ways, and are absorbed by your cats body in different ways.

 Make sure any other pets in the house are treated, as well.
 Every animal with fur needs to be considered.

 Thoroughly vacuum your home.
 Make sure to get in every crack and crevice, between furniture cushions and all around the woodwork.
-Don't just do a quick once-over of the carpets, that's not enough.
+Don't just do a quick once-over of the carpets - that won't be enough.

 So if you find yourself saying "Help!
-My cat has fleas!"
-I hope this page has given you a jumping-off point.
+My cat has fleas!" these tips give you a jumping-off point.
 You can and will get rid of them.

 For those who are wary of spot-on treatments and chemicals, there are natural options.
 Natural flea products can be good repellants.